spamegg1/tarski-examples/06/README.md

 2. You will describe some features of this world in `sentences06`.
 3. Then you will check each of your sentences to see that it is indeed a sentence and that it is true in this world.
-4. Notice that f (the large circle at the top) is not below a.
+4. Notice that f (the big circle at the top) is not below a.
 Use your first sentence to say this.
 5. Notice that f is to the right of a and to the left of b.
    Use your second sentence to say this.